 So what are the options when it comes to non-religious weddings?
 Well, the good news is – there are plenty.

 A wedding is really just a spectacle – all that matters is at the end of the day two people are legally married.
 Everything else is not only customisable, but the decisions are completely up to the happy couple.

-There are really only three things to be concerned about; the venue, the Celebrant, and the ceremony.
+There are really only three things to be concerned about in a non-religious wedding; the venue, the Celebrant, and the ceremony.

 The Wedding Venue

 When people picture weddings, the church is the first thing that comes to mind.